-up to supervisor, (Jr. Engineer) and other employees comply with the programme; Ensure that PPE are made available to line staff/ employees concerned HPSEBL have emergency response and disaster management plan.
+up to supervisor, (Jr. Engineer) and other employees comply with the programme; Ensure that PPE are made available to line staff/ employees concerned

+- HPSEBL have emergency response and disaster management plan.
 The Electrical Safety Manual and General Safety Instructions mentions the immediate steps to be taken in case of a landslide, as HP is prone to landslides given it rock formations and climatic conditions.
 Earthquake safety guidelines are also available.
-The aim of emergency response and disaster management plan is to prevent accidents through good designs, operation, maintenance and inspection, by which it is possible to reduce risks of an accident. • Safety devices are arranged such as the equipments designed for the protection of workmen and the Electric system eg. Rubber Gloves, Safety Belts.
-Fire extinguisher, line hose etc. HPSEBL has a Relief Policy in place to provide relief to victims of fatal/ non-fatal accidents.
-'Insurance of Workmen' clause necessarily included in all work awards.
-There is a Personnel Unit at HPSEBL which is assigned the work relating to regularization of daily waged workers, cases of compassionate employment (Under Employment Scheme), conversion of part time workers to daily waged workers, transfer cases of daily waged workers, Court cases of different adjudicatories i.e Hon'ble Apex Court/High Court/Tribunal/Labour Court and Subordinate Court of daily waged workers.
+The aim of emergency response and disaster management plan is to prevent accidents through good designs, operation, maintenance and inspection, by which it is possible to reduce risks of an accident. - Safety devices are arranged such as the equipments designed for the protection of workmen and the Electric system eg. Rubber Gloves, Safety Belts.
+Fire extinguisher, line hose etc. - HPSEBL has a Relief Policy in place to provide relief to victims of fatal/ non-fatal accidents. - 'Insurance of Workmen' clause necessarily included in all work awards. - There is a Personnel Unit at HPSEBL which is assigned the work relating to regularization of daily waged workers, cases of compassionate employment (Under Employment Scheme), conversion of part time workers to daily waged workers, transfer cases of daily waged workers, Court cases of different adjudicatories i.e Hon'ble Apex Court/High Court/Tribunal/Labour Court and Subordinate Court of daily waged workers.
 The court cases of out sources employees (Bijali Mazdoor Ekta) are also dealt by this unit.

-Core Principle #4: Program E&S systems manage land acquisiti nat avoids or minimizes displacement and assists affected people in improving, or at the minimum restoring, their liveliho Strengths Weakness/Gaps Opportunities/Recommendations As of now, HPSEBL follows procedures as per the E&S SMART GRID DPR does not specify how issues of Strengthening of the procedures to assess permanent and guideline applicable to other utilities or as per the temporary adverse impacts will be mitigated and temporary impacts and provide appropriate mitigation requirements of the donors.
+Core Principle #4: Program E&S systems manage land acquisition and loss of access to natural resources in a way that avoids or minimizes displacement and assists affected people in improving, or at the minimum restoring, their livelihoods and living standards

+Strengths Weakness/Gaps Opportunities/Recommendations As of now, HPSEBL follows procedures as per the E&S SMART GRID DPR does not specify how issues of Strengthening of the procedures to assess permanent and guideline applicable to other utilities or as per the temporary adverse impacts will be mitigated and temporary impacts and provide appropriate mitigation requirements of the donors.
 Generally, there is no land monitored measures is required and to be adopted at the Institutional acquisition, and only use government or available land, but level through standardizing the ESMP crop compensation and stakeholder consultations for RoW are undertaken.
 For this, ESMP is also prepared and implemented.
-Core Principle #5: Program E&S systems give due consideration n to the cultural appropriateness of, and equitable ac cess to, Program benefits, giving special attention to the rights and interests of Indigenous Peoples/Sub-Saharan African Histo and interests of Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities (hereafter referred to, interchangeably, as Tribals, Tribal Groups or Tribal Populations), and to the needs or concerns of vulnera ble groups Strengths Weakness/Gaps Opportunities/Recommendations Information on implementation of targeted Track implementation of schemes related to Scheduled schemes for Scheduled Tribes on the utility's Tribes on the utility's projects projects is not available.
-Core Principle #6: Program E&S systems avoid exacerbating social conflict, especially in fragile states, post-conflict areas, or areas subject to territorial disputes (Not Applicable)
+Core Principle #5: Program E&S systems give due consideration to the cultural appropriateness of, and equitable access to, Program benefits, giving special attention to the rights and interests of Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities (hereafter referred to, interchangeably, as Tribals, Tribal Groups or Tribal Populations), and to the needs or concerns of vulnerable groups Strengths Weakness/Gaps Opportunities/Recommendations Information on implementation of targeted schemes for Scheduled Tribes on the utility's projects is not available.
+Track implementation of schemes related to Scheduled Tribes on the utility's projects Core Principle #6: Program E&S systems avoid exacerbating so Core Principle #6: Program E&S systems avoid exacerbating social conflict, especially in fragile states, post-conflict areas, or areas subject to territorial disputes (Not Applicable)